Skip to main content

 Graceful Shutdown

 To ensure running tasks have sufficient time to complete, Gotenberg waits for a specific duration before initiating the shutdown process.
-It may stop earlier if all tasks have completed.

 The following flag allows you to configure this duration: